-Christians pray.
-When we worship the living God, we bring before Him our concerns for ourselves and others, for the world, and for the church.
-We also thank God for hearing and responding to our prayers.
-At the Offertory, all of our prayers are presented to God along with our tithes and offerings.
-For all those who proclaim the Gospel at home and abroad; and for all who teach and disciple others, in particular, Fr.
-Zac Nash, Chaplain at Joint Base Charleston: All Saints' Church in Florence and their Rector, Fr.
-Jason Hamshaw, Chelsea and their family; and for San José Church in the Dominican Republic and their Rector, Fr.
-Isaac Pringle Mejia; and their Bishop Moises Quezada, and for Fr.
+Lord God, we pray for all those who proclaim the Gospel at home and abroad; and for all who teach and disciple others, in particular Fr.
+Zac Nash, Chaplain at Joint Base Charleston; All Saints' Church in Florence, their Rector, Fr.
+Jason Hamshaw, Chelsea and their family; San José Church in the Dominican Republic, their Rector, Fr.
+Isaac Pringle Mejía and their Bishop, Moises Quezada; and Fr.
 Rob Sturdy, Anglican Chaplain at The Citadel.